Guest Posts

 The technique was pioneered by "father of surgical stapling", Hungarian surgeon Hümér Hültl.
 Hultl's prototype stapler of weighed 8 pounds (3.6 kg), and required two hours to assemble and load.

-The technology was refined in the s in the Soviet Union, allowing for the first commercially produced re-usable stapling devices for creation of bowel and anastomeses.[4]
-Mark M. Ravitch brought a sample of stapling device after attending a surgical conference in USSR, and introduced it to entrepreneur Leon C. Hirsch, who founded the United States Surgical Corporation in to manufacture surgical staplers under its Auto Suture brand.[5]
+The technology was refined in the s in the Soviet Union, allowing for the first commercially produced re-usable stapling devices for creation of bowel and anastomeses.
+Mark M. Ravitch brought a sample of stapling device after attending a surgical conference in USSR, and introduced it to entrepreneur Leon C. Hirsch, who founded the United States Surgical Corporation to manufacture surgical staplers under its Auto Suture brand.
 Until the late s USSC had the market essentially to itself, but in Johnson & Johnson's Ethicon brand entered the market and today both are widely used, along with competitors from the Far East.
 USSC was bought by Tyco Healthcare in , which became Covidien on June 29, .

 Safety and patency of mechanical (stapled) bowel anastomoses has been widely studied.
-It is generally the case in such studies that sutured anastomoses are either comparable or less prone to leakage.[6]
+It is generally the case in such studies that sutured anastomoses are either comparable or less prone to leakage.
 It is possible that this is the result of recent advances in suture technology, along with increasingly risk-conscious surgical practice.
 Certainly modern synthetic sutures are more predictable and less prone to infection than catgut, silk and linen, which were the main suture materials used up to the s.
+One key feature of intestinal staplers is that the edges of the stapler act as a haemostat, compressing the edges of the wound and closing blood vessels during the stapling process.
+Recent studies have shown that with current suturing techniques there is no significant difference in outcome between hand sutured and mechanical anastomoses (including clips), but mechanical anastomoses are significantly quicker to perform.
+In patients that are subjected to pulmonary resections where lung tissue is sealed with staplers, there is often postoperative air leakage.
+Alternative techniques to seal lung tissue are currently investigated.

 Types and applications

+Modern surgical staplers are either disposable and made of plastic, or reusable and made of stainless steel.
+Both types are generally loaded using disposable cartridges.
 The staple line may be straight, curved or circular.
-Circular staplers are used for end-to-end anastomosis after bowel resection or, somewhat more controversially, in esophagogastric surgery.[10]
+Circular staplers are used for end-to-end anastomosis after bowel resection or, somewhat more controversially, in esophagogastric surgery.
 The instruments may be used in either open or laparoscopic surgery, different instruments are used for each application.
 Laparoscopic staplers are longer, thinner, and may be articulated to allow for access from a restricted number of trocar ports.

 Some staplers incorporate a knife, to complete excision and anastomosis in a single operation.
 Staplers are used to close both internal and skin wounds.
 Skin staples are usually applied using a disposable stapler, and removed with a specialized staple remover.
 Staplers are also used in vertical banded gastroplasty surgery (popularly known as "stomach stapling").